diqidoq/nerd/README.md

 nerd
 ====

-The "dream" of a net server based data evaluation application with kind of a web application interface.
+The "dream" of a modern server based data evaluation application combined with a web application interface.
 The new way of thinking about a web application builder.
 The future starts here.
 The old principles of default "websites" or "web content" is legacy.
+Bundling functionality and building extendable modulary is future.

 ### NERD roadmap and features